Star

 gaming tables.
 Patrons are asked not to take photographs

-are understanding and are not permitted to insist
+understanding and are not permitted to insist photographs

-to show a clear hand signal to indicate hit and
+show a clear hand signal to indicate hit and stand

-stand as verbal announcements are not valid.
-Hit
+as verbal announcements are not valid.
+Hit is motioned

-is motioned as a tap on the table, while stand
+as a tap on the table, while stand is indicated by

-is indicated by waving the air in a "go away"
+waving the air in a "go away" motion.

 * In games where playing cards are used, the player